 D. To appreciate the abundant fountain of the Lord's lovingkindness, compassions and faithfulness - no matter how bleak our circumstances might look.

 E. To be confronted with how seriously God takes sin and the awful consequences of His anger.

-F. To be reminded of God's Sovereignty over all of the nations and His future promises yet remaining for the nation Israel.
+F. To be reminded of God's Sovereignty.

 Lamentations teaches us: